minblock/litercoin/CONTRIBUTING.md

-Contributing to Lightercoin Core
+Contributing to Litercoin Core
 ============================

-The Lightercoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Litercoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.